Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Service Exposure

 \subsection{Global IPv6 Service Exposure}

 To characterize the security risks of the IPv6 network periphery devices discovered in Section~\ref{sec:PeripheryDeviceDiscovery}, we measure the exposure of commonly used IPv6 services at a global scale.
 Unlike previous efforts four years ago, we significantly expand the scope of measurement to include major ISP-managed prefixes located in regions with mature IPv6 deployments.
-Starting from scratch, we construct a \emph{Global IPv6 Periphery Fingerprint Database}, which serves as a foundational resource for understanding the evolving IPv6 landscape and its associated security implications (Table~\ref{tab:global_ipv6_network_periphery_service_exposure}).
+For this work, we construct a \emph{Global IPv6 Periphery Fingerprint Database}, which serves as a foundational resource for understanding the evolving IPv6 landscape and its associated security implications (Table~\ref{tab:global_ipv6_network_periphery_service_exposure}).

-Among the exposed services we analyze, a total of 2.5\% are found to pose exposure-related risks, with SSH (1.0\%) and HTTP/80 (0.7\%) remaining the most common risk points.
+Among the discovered periphery devices, 2.5\% expose at least one of the measured services, with SSH (1.0\%) and HTTP/80 (0.7\%) remaining the most common risk points.
 Despite a decrease in service exposure compared to 2021, approximately 7.1M devices remain exposed to insecure services.
 At the RIR level, however, the exposure burden is highly uneven.
 APNIC contributes 2.53M exposed devices, whereas ARIN contributes 3.70M, meaning that the largest absolute exposure is not observed in the largest deployment region but in the region with the highest exposure density.
 This contrast is consistent with Figure~\ref{fig:average_number_of_exposed_services_per_periphery}: the average exposed service count per device reaches 1.040 in ARIN, far above APNIC (0.249), LACNIC (0.120), RIPE NCC (0.016), and AFRINIC (0.008).
 In other words, APNIC dominates in deployment scale, while ARIN shows markedly higher exposure intensity on a per-device basis.